harripd/H2MMpythonlib/README.md

 H2MM_C is also designed from the ground up to handle multiparameter models.

+The API is intended to be user friendly, while still allowing for great flexibility.
+Suggestions are welcome for way to improve the code and interface.

 ## Core Features
 - H<sup>2</sup>MM model optimization: finding the ideal model given a set of data.
+	- limit functions to bound the values that a model can take
 - *Viterbi* analysis: finds the most likely state path through a set of data given a H<sup>2</sup>MM model
 - Reporting of model reliability statistics BIC and ICL

 ## Installation
 Simply unzip the .zip file and run:
-'python setup.py install'
+'python setup.py install' if you want to access the
 On windows, you may need to make sure that Visual Studios is installed- including vcvarsall.bat, which can be added ticking the correct option: [https://social.msdn.microsoft.com/Forums/en-US/1071be0e-2a46-4c30-9546-ea9d7c4755fa/where-is-vcvarsallbat-file?forum=visualstudiogeneral](https://social.msdn.microsoft.com/Forums/en-US/1071be0e-2a46-4c30-9546-ea9d7c4755fa/where-is-vcvarsallbat-file?forum=visualstudiogeneral)

 ## Core Items
-1. h2mm_model the core python extension type of the package: this contains the *H<sup>2</sup>MM* model, which has the core fields:
+1. h2mm_model: the core python extension type of the package: this contains the *H<sup>2</sup>MM* model, which has the core fields:
 	- nstate: the number of states in the model
 	- ndet: the number of photon streams in the model
  	- trans: the transition probability matrix